livebook-dev/livebook/README.md

 After you install the escript, make sure you add the directory where Elixir keeps escripts to your [$PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-If you installed Elixir with `asdf`, you'll need to run `asdf reshim elixir`. once the Escript is built.
+If you installed Elixir with `asdf`, you'll need to run `asdf reshim elixir` once the escript is built.

 ### Docker